Carpet Beetle on Carpet

 Carpet beetle larvae are commonly referred to as "woolly bears" due to their hairy appearance.
 Most active in autumn before hibernating, these larvae are small (around 4mm), worm-like creatures which come in a range of colours and are covered with bristly hairs.

 As they grow, carpet beetle larvae moult, shedding their exoskeletons as they expand.
 This moulting process can occur multiple times throughout the larval stage.
-It may last anywhere from several months up to a year and is heavily dependent on their environment and availability of food.
-They are rather resilient and go survive months with little or no food.
+It may last anywhere from several months up to a year and is heavily dependent on their environment and the availability of food.
+They are rather resilient and survive months with little or no food.

 Pupae